Comparison guide

 One running balance per person

-Every IOU, shared expense, direct payment, and repayment updates the same current balance, so you do not have to recalculate from old rows.
+Every IOU, shared expense, direct payment, and repayment updates the same current balance.
+As you scroll back, the balance updates with the entry you are reviewing.

 Repayment history

-Partial repayments, full repayments, and new costs stay in the same timeline, so the remaining balance is easier to explain.
+Payments and partial repayments stay tied to the balance they changed, so the remaining amount is easier to explain.

 Recurring entries and reminders